 Skip to content

 This laboratory exercise will introduce a couple of non-linear properties and different non-linear systems.
-Firstly, we will analyze transient model behaviors vs stationary model behaviors and how they can change over time.
-Secondly, we will investigate the different types of equilibriums there are and how domains of attraction influences our model's ability to find these equilibriums.
+Firstly, we will analyze transient model behaviours vs stationary model behaviours and how they can change over time.
+Secondly, we will investigate the different types of equilibriums there are and how domains of attraction influence our model's ability to find these equilibriums.
 Lastly, we will apply the knowledge from the prior parts to perform a bifurcation analysis.
-The bifurcation analysis is used to study qualitative behaviors of models and is very useful when working with nonlinear systems, which might have unforeseen (or hard to predict) behaviors built into them.
+The bifurcation analysis is used to study qualitative behaviours of models and is very useful when working with nonlinear systems, which might have unforeseen (or hard to predict) behaviours built into them.

 Throughout the lab you will encounter different "admonitions", which as a type of text box.
 A short legend of the different kinds of admonitions used can be found in the box below: